Register by October 17 to Secure Your Spot!

 Finally, we recommend submitting your application early.
 If any last-minute questions or issues arise, it’s easier for our staff to assist you when there's not a rush to meet the deadline.

-This year, a Chorus America board-led taskforce made the recommendation to transition the Dale Warland Singers Commission Award to a grant.
+In 2024, a Chorus America board-led taskforce made the recommendation to transition the Dale Warland Singers Commission Award to a grant.
 Our grants program focuses on funding future work, while our award program is focused on recognizing the achievements and accomplishments of past work.

 For organizations submitting applications to both opportunities, we do require that each application proposes different projects.
 The same project will not be considered for both the Dale Warland Singers Commission Grant and Music Education Partnership Grants.